GiulioBirolini/orobic-precision-parts-kpi-dashboard/README.md

 | **Bottleneck** | **EDM Wire-Cut #1** | OEE 50.6% |
 | Best performer | CNC Lathe #1 | OEE 71.2% |

 The gap between EDM Performance (62%) and every other machine is structural, not operational.
 Wire EDM cutting speed is governed by material conductivity and cross-section, not operator efficiency.
-This bottleneck cannot be resolved through Lean interventions alone — capacity improvement would require a second EDM machine.
+This bottleneck cannot be resolved through Lean interventions alone.
+Capacity improvement would require a second EDM machine.

 ---